-There are seven dining locations on campus Sheehan Hall Dining Hall, The Food Court, The Woo Cafe, Starbucks Café, The Market, and Chandler's Juice Bar.
+There are five dining locations on campus Sheehan Hall Dining Hall, The Food Court, Lancer's Loft, Starbucks Café, and The Market.
 To find out about hours of operations, menus, prices, specials and upcoming events go to www.dineoncampus.com/wsu.